orm-fux/es-inspector/README.md

 ### Pre-Build Releases

 Download the desired package from the project's GitHub [releases](https://github.com/orm-fux/es-inspector/releases) page.
 Each release has a pre-build archive for the major platforms: Windows, Linux, and MacOS.
 Simply extract the archive to a convenient location and you're good to go.
-It is recommended that you donwload the [latest release](https://github.com/orm-fux/es-inspector/releases/latest).
+It is recommended that you download the [latest release](https://github.com/orm-fux/es-inspector/releases/latest).

 ## Features